-Our best solution has been to create multiple copies stored in various locations in the hopes that at least one of the copies will survive – this was also Charlemagne solution 1,200 years ago.
-The vast majority of the classical literature that survives to this day is as a result of Charlemagne, early medieval version of a peer-to-peer file sharing network that involved the secure transportation of texts between monasteries to be copied and stored.
+This article is written by Genevieve Adeline.
+Genevieve is Information Assistant at Linklaters law library.
+She was awarded Bruynzeel’s 2017 bursary to attend the CILIP Rare Books and Special Collections Conference.
+Our best solution has been to create multiple copies stored in various locations in the hopes that at least one of the copies will survive – this was also Charlemagne’s solution 1,200 years ago.
+The vast majority of the classical literature that survives to this day is as a result of Charlemagne’s early medieval version of a peer-to-peer file sharing network that involved the secure transportation of texts between monasteries to be copied and stored.

 The difficulty and expense of preserving information has been a particular problem for science as discoveries and developments were repeatedly lost to time and the work had to be started again from scratch.
 A prime example of this is the work of 1st century CE mathematician Hero of Alexandria, who invented pneumatic and wind-powered technology, a steam engine, a coin-operated vending machine and a self-driving programmable cart (among other things).